drytoastman/scorekeeperbackend/README.md

 ## Development

-When doing development use **docker-compose** as the basis for management.
+When doing development use **docker-compose** as the basis for management expect for the base image.
 The local docker-compose.yaml builds from local Dockerfiles and imports the code directories as active volumes.
 Eg (as compose does not automatically rebuild):
 ```
+docker build -t scpythonbase scpythonbase
 docker-compose build
 docker-compose up
 ```